sirMerr/compsci-notes/docs/Software-Project/introduction.md

+## Important
+These notes are powerpoint with many images, making it difficult to transfer into markdown, so updates will be less frequent here.
+Assignments should be up to date though!

+## Overview
 Welcome to the Software Development Project.
 In this first week we will discuss the course in general, the project and the development tools that we will use.
 You should have all reviewed the project specification I sent out last week.

 In the lab you will create the DDL statements for the database.
 As MySQL is slightly different from Oracle in its syntax I have a file in this week's  download with a set of DDL statements for a different problem.
 We will discuss how all of this works in the lab.